mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 CPU like mad and response is just increase heap.
 And it seems to me that now every Java program needs GB of heap just to start.
 And your non-Java programmer fellow will tell you that Java is a memory hog.

-One common failure mode when listening advises like this one is running code under heavy allocation pressure.
+One common failure mode when listening advice like this one is running code under heavy allocation pressure.
 This typically looks like a loop that allocates copious amounts of memory during each iteration, only to discard it in the next.
 In such programs, memory usage jumps up and down like on a trampoline.
 These heavy allocation-deallocation cycles can sometimes behave like real trampolines and throw things in